Average density of Bloch electrons in a homogeneous magnetic field: A second-order response: First order

-which agrees with the Streda formula (\ref{eq:streda}) for insulators.
-There is a contribution proportional to the orbital magnetic moments.
-This term is non zero only near the FS since $f'_n \equiv \partial f_{n}/\partial \varepsilon_{n}$ is localized in a small neighborhood around the Fermi level.
+The first term on the right-hand side can be recognized as being proportional to the anomalous Hall conductivity (\ref{eqn:Hall_conductivity}), and hence, we obtain (\ref{eq:streda_fregoso}).
+This expression agrees with the Streda formula (\ref{eq:streda}) for insulators, but there is a contribution proportional to the orbital magnetic moments located at the FS since $f'_n \equiv \partial f_{n}/\partial \varepsilon_{n}$ is localized near a small neighborhood around the Fermi level~\cite{Fregoso2024,PeraltaGavensky2025}.